fabriziotappero/30_day_challange_cpp/README.md

 Here are my solutions for the last 15 or so days.
 The first weeks are actually quite trivial.

+## DAY 12: Inheritance
+You are given two classes, Person and Student, where Person is the base class and Student is the derived class.
+Completed code for Person and a declaration for Student are provided for you in the editor.
+Observe that Student inherits all the properties of Person.

+## DAY 13: Abstract Classes
+Given a Book class and a Solution class, write a MyBook class that does the following:
+* Inherits from Book
+* Has a parameterized constructor taking these parameters: Title, Author, Price
+* Implements the Book class' abstract display() method so it prints these lines: Title, Author, Price

 ## DAY 18: Stacks and Queues
 Today we're learning about Stacks and Queues.
 A palindrome is a word, phrase, number, or other sequence of characters which reads the same backwards and forwards.
 Can you determine if a given string,